zayd-mzn/SecureBox/README.md

 - [x] `@jwt_required` decorator for protecting routes
 - [x] `get_current_user()` helper to resolve the logged-in user from the JWT

+### Security
+- [x] Malicious file upload protection — MIME type validated against actual file bytes using `python-magic`; uploads rejected if detected MIME is not in the allowed whitelist

 ---

 ## What Remains To Do

 ### Security
-- [x] Malicious file upload protection — MIME type validated against actual file bytes using `python-magic`; uploads rejected if detected MIME is not in the allowed whitelist
 - [ ] Inter-node trust mechanism *(bonus)*

 ---